cloudfoundry/cf-acceptance-tests/README.md

 `services`| DEA or Diego | This test group tests various features related to services, e.g. registering a service broker via the service broker API.
 Some of these tests exercise special integrations, such as Single Sign-On authentication; you may wish to run some tests in this package but selectively skip others if you haven't configured the required integrations.
 `ssh`| Diego |This test group tests our ability to communicate with Diego apps via ssh, scp, and sftp.
 `v3`| Diego| This test group contains tests for the next-generation v3 Cloud Controller API.
 As of this writing, the v3 API is not officially supported.
+`isolation_segments` | Diego | This test group requires that Diego be deployed with a minimum of 2 cells.
+One of those cells must have been deployed with a `placement_tag`.
+Finally, the `isolation_segment_name` must be set in the CATs properties to match this placement tag.

 ## Contributing